cocos/cocos-docs/en/concepts/scene/light/additive-per-pixel-lights.md

 This type of rendering is the **Forward-Pipeline** that supports multiple lighting models, and **Forward** generally consists of two passes:

-- The first pass is BasePas, which is used to draw the light from a parallel light.
+- The first Pass is **BasePass**, which is used to render the lighting of Directional Light.

 - The second pass is called LightPass and is used to render the light from the remaining light sources.